crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 Here are some considerations that you should take into account when selecting your shortlist of ideas.
 The final version of your project should:

 * Solve a real world problem
-* Actually use crowdsourcing (it doesn’t have to be via CrowdFlower, but that is a good default way to incorporate crowdsourcing)
+* Actually use crowdsourcing (it doesn’t have to be via Mechanical Turk, but that is a good default way to incorporate crowdsourcing)
 * Include a significant machine learning or human-computer interaction component, or another component that you can analyze quantitatively
 * Explain the choice of incentives and discuss alternative ways of incentivizing workers
 * Contain a quality control component